Requirements

 Faculty Role

-• Your faculty advisor will be available to meet with you, within reason.
-You should expect to be able to email him/her and set up an appointment, and to schedule an appointment within a reasonable timeframe, but you should not expect him/her to be in the office all the time, nor should you expect him/her to be able to meet if you stop by unannounced outside of office hours.
+- Your faculty advisor will be available to meet with you, within reason.
+You should expect to be able to schedule an appointment within a reasonable timeframe via email.
+You should not expect your advisor to be in the office all the time, or to be able to meet if you stop by outside of office hours.

-• If your faculty advisor does not know the answer to one of your questions, you can expect him/her to refer you to someone who can supply that answer.
-Most frequently, you can expect to be referred to the A&S Office of Advising in KG17 Klarman Hall or the Director of Undergraduate Studies.
+- If your faculty advisor does not know the answer to one of your questions, you can expect to be referred to someone who can supply that answer.
+Most frequently, the A&S Office of Advising in KG17 Klarman Hall or the Director of Undergraduate Studies.

 Student Role

-• Plan for your future and keep track of the planning.
-Check DUST at least once a term to keep track of your college requirements.
-Similarly, contact A&S Career Development to plan with them for your future.
+- Check DUST at least once a term to keep track of your college requirements.
+Contact A&S Career Development to plan with them for your future.
 They can critique your resume, talk with you about possible careers, and help you with internships.

-• Seek help when you need it.
-If you are starting to fall behind or need some other kind of academic help, see your faculty advisor --- sooner rather than later.
+- Seek help when you need it.
+If you are starting to fall behind or need some other kind of academic help, see your faculty advisor.

 Independent Study

-This program is less selective and less formal than the Honors Program, but also offers Economics majors an opportunity to work closely with a faculty member and to conduct original research.
+This program offers Economics majors an opportunity to work closely with a faculty member and to conduct original research.
 Students participating in this program enroll in Econ 4999, Independent Study in Economics; this course carries variable credit, and is available both fall and spring semesters.
 Before enrolling in Econ 4999, the student must submit a proposal for independent study, approved by a member of the Economics Department.
 ECON 4999 will not count toward the 12 required courses for the Economics major.

 To apply for A&S independent study, you will need to complete an online form which you can access via data.arts.
 The form should be completed within the first two weeks of the semester.